jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 operations are not only effective but also environmentally responsible.

-The protocol designer aspect of data governance should include at least the minimization aspects from {{analysisdatagov}}, and may including providing mechanisms for the lifecycle management and transparency aspects.
+There is a protocol designer angle in this as well.
+Protocol designers should consider at least the data minimization aspects from
+{{analysisdatagov}}, and may additionally consider providing mechanisms for the lifecycle management and transparency aspects.

 # Recommendations for Protocol Design {#recsdesigners}